ludiosarchive/unfixed-security-bugs/README.md

 ## sudo

-* sudo TTY tickets (generally enabled by default) allow *any subprocess* to do a passwordless sudo without the timeout period, not just commands you've typed in the shell.
+* sudo TTY tickets (generally enabled by default) allow *any subprocess* to do a passwordless sudo within the timeout period, not just commands you've typed in the shell.

 ## VirtualBox